Cloud-SPAN/nerc-metagenomics05-binning/_episodes/02-binning_quality.md

 > {: .output}
 {: .solution}

-We will run the lineage workflow and will specify that our bins are in FASTA format, that they are located in the `Metabat2` directory and that we want our output in the `checkM/` directory.
-We will be using the `reduced_tree` option to keep our RAM consumption to 16Gb, and `-t 4` to set the number of thread to 4 because these are available on the instance and will speed up the process.
-If you are on a High performance computing cluster (HPC), you can remove the reduced_tree option.
+From this we can see that along with the directory that contains the bins and an output directory we also need to add a flag to tell CheckM the format of our bins, which in our case is `.fa`.
+We also need to pass the `--reduced_tree` flag which limits the memory requirements so we can successfully run it on the amount of compute we have.
+The flag `-f` will specify and output file and we also want to use the flag `--tab_table` so the output is in a tab-separated format.
+Finally, we want to use `-t 4` to set the number of threads used to four, which is the number we have on our instance.

 ~~~
-cd ~/analysis/
-mkdir checkM
-checkm lineage_wf  -x fasta Metabat2/ checkM/ --reduced_tree -t 4 -o 2 --tab_table -f MAGs_checkm.tsv
+checkm lineage_wf  -x fasta metabat2/pilon.fasta.metabat-bins1500-YYYMMDD_HHMMSS/ checkm/ --reduced_tree -t 4 --tab_table -f MAGs_checkm.tsv
 ~~~
 {: .bash}